-While the normal life was suspended under lockdown due to COVID-19 pandemic, this did not limit Lithuania‘s speed in FinTech licensing.
-In last three months the Board of the Bank of Lithuania granted an electronic money institution license for Paywho, UAB.
+While normal life is suspended under lockdown due to COVID-19 pandemic, this does not limit Lithuania‘s speed in FinTech licensing.
+On 15 April 2021, the Board of the Bank of Lithuania granted an electronic money institution license for Paywho, UAB.
 It’s already the fifth e-money institution license for the clients of ECOVIS ProventusLaw, issued during COVID-19 pandemic.
-Previously, the Board of the Bank of Lithuania has issued four new electronic money institution licenses for UAB Travel Union, UAB BEBAWA and UAB B4B Payments Europe.
-ECOVIS ProventusLaw specialists have led them though the whole licencing process.
+Previously, the Board of the Bank of Lithuania has issued four new electronic money institution licenses for UAB Travel Union, UAB BEBAWA, and UAB B4B Payments Europe.
+ECOVIS ProventusLaw specialists have led them through the whole licensing process.

 This also corresponds to the information published by the World Bank recently.
 Their experts stated that FinTech can help in the response to COVID-19 by providing solutions to maintain social distancing, ensure business continuity, strengthen health-care outcomes, and prevent service disruptions.
 Moreover, many UK fintech firms and banks are proactively applying for licenses in EU countries ahead of the deadline.
 That will allow them to continue to operate across all markets even if the U.K. fails to reach a deal with the EU.

 ‘The COVID-19 crisis has revealed Lithuania’s versatility, flexibility and its determination to becoming a regional FinTech hub and capacity to mobilise its resources in the face of the threat, and to devise innovative solutions to world’s challenges, says attorney at law of ECOVIS ProventusLaw Kęstutis Kvainauskas.

-Licences issued for UAB Travel Union and UAB BEBAWA will provide them the right to issue electronic money and certain services indicated in the Law on Payments.
+Licenses previously issued for UAB Travel Union and UAB BEBAWA will also provide them the right to issue electronic money and certain services indicated in the Law on Payments.

 UAB BEBAWA intends to offer services (e-money, transfer of funds, payment processing) to European companies whose clients are expected to include pension funds, e-commerce shops, tax consultants or business consultants with customers with specific business needs.
 All shares in the institution are owned by Domando AG, a Swiss-registered company.